AlinaSkowronek/Mancala-AI-Agent/README.md

 # Mancala AI Agent

-This project implements an AI player for the classic board game **Mancala**, using search algorithms to choose strong moves.
+This project implements an AI player for the classic board game **Mancala**, using search algorithms to choose strong moves with Python.
 The AI was developed, tested, and analyzed in **Jupyter Notebook**, making it easy to visualize gameplay, run experiments, and compare performance across algorithms.

 ---

-## 🎯 Overview

 ## 🎯 Overview